In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

-There is increasing global recognition that public health research seeking to change the social determinants of health is most effective when communities are actively engaged.
-Therefore, many health researchers are looking towards participatory approaches to the production of knowledge.
-This subject will give students an understanding of, and experience in, Community-Based Participatory Research (CBPR).
-CBPR is a collaborative approach to research that emerges from the interests or problems of a specific group or community, and is enacted through a specific set of social values.
-It is of interest to students wanting to build the necessary skills to support communities to deepen their understanding of their circumstances and to take action to help resolve conditions undermining health.
-In addition to gaining knowledge about CBPR perspectives, students will be taught a range of methodological approaches utilised in CBPR approaches globally.
+There is increasing global recognition that research and interventions seeking to change the social determinants of health are most impactful when communities are actively engaged in the process.
+Therefore, many health researchers are looking towards participatory approaches to the co-production of knowledge and health practitioners are increasingly aiming to co-design health interventions with communities, patients or service end-users.
+This subject will give students an understanding of, and experience in, the principles, processes and some of the methods used in participatory health research.
+It will illustrate the ways these principles, processes and methods can be applied to the co-design of health interventions, to support patient-public involvement in health, and to user led health research.
+This subject will be of interest to students wanting to build the necessary skills to support communities to deepen their understanding of their own circumstances, to engage communities in taking action to help resolve conditions undermining health, and to ensure that community engagement maximises positive health impacts.
 As part of this subject, students will be expected to participate in (a) practical exercises designed to enhance skills and techniques; and (b) workshopping, analysis and reflection of data collected during an in-class research project.

 Intended learning outcomes

 - Describe principles, processes and methods used to engage communities in health research and in the design and delivery of health services and interventions

 - Demonstrate specific social science research methods and techniques used in participatory health research

 - Apply the principles and processes of participatory health research to the co-design of health interventions with communities

 - Identify the advantages and limitations of a variety of social science research methods community used in participatory health research and co-design processes

 - Critically reflect on the benefits, limitations, challenges and ethical issues associated with community engagement for health